jaylingelbach/AbandonedHobby/recap.md

 ## Walkthrough

-- The PR extracts Messages collection's inline afterChange hook into a new external module that creates notifications, updates Messages imports, adds two-step onboarding detection (expanded data + DB query), makes the seller dashboard Quick Actions button conditional on onboarding status (label and target), and adds button focus styling in SCSS.
+- The PR extracts Messages collection's inline afterChange hook into a new external module that creates notifications, updates Messages imports, adds two-step onboarding detection (expanded data + DB query), makes the seller dashboard Quick Actions button conditional on onboarding status (label and target), and adds button focus styling in SCSS.rm -rf node_modules

 ## New Features